-The minimum area of tie reinforcement requirement in Equation D1-8 is based upon a similar provision in ACI 318 Chapter 18, except that the required tie area is reduced to take into account the steel core.
-The tie area requirement in Equation D1-8 and related tie detailing provisions are waived if the steel core of the composite member can alone resist the expected (arbitrary point in time) gravity load on the column because additional confinement of the concrete is not necessary if the steel core can inhibit collapse after an extreme seismic event.
+Seismic Provisions for Structural Steel Buildings, September 26, 2022 American Institute of Steel Construction The minimum area of transverse reinforcement requirement in Equation D1-8 is based on a similar provision in ACI 318, Chapter 18, except that the required area of the transverse reinforcement is reduced to take into account the steel core.
+The required area of the transverse reinforcement in Equation D1-8 and related detailing provisions for the transverse reinforcement are waived if the steel core of the composite member can alone resist the expected, arbitrary point in time, gravity load on the column because additional confinement of the concrete is not necessary if the steel core can inhibit column failure under gravity loading after an extreme seismic event.
 The load combination of 1.0D + 0.5L is based upon a similar combination proposed as loading criteria for structural safety under fire conditions (Ellingwood and Corotis, 1991).

-The requirements for composite columns in composite special moment frames (C-SMF) are based upon similar requirements for steel and reinforced concrete columns in SMF (FEMA, 2009a; ICC, 2015).
-For additional commentary, see Commentary Section E3 and ASCE/SEI 7.
+The requirements for composite columns in composite special moment frames (C-SMF) are based on similar requirements for steel and reinforced concrete columns in SMF (FEMA, 2009a; ICC, 2021).
+For additional information, see Commentary Section E3 and ASCE/SEI 7.

 The strong-column/weak-beam concept follows that used for steel and reinforced concrete columns in SMF.
 Where the formation of a plastic hinge at the column base is likely or unavoidable, such as with a fixed base, the detailing should provide for adequate plastic rotational ductility.
-For seismic design category E, special details, such as steel jacketing of the column base, should be considered to avoid spalling and crushing of the concrete.
+For seismic design category E, special details, such as steel jacketing of the column base, should be considered to delay spalling and crushing of the concrete.

 Closed hoops are required to ensure that the concrete confinement and nominal shear strength are maintained under large inelastic deformations.
-The hoop detailing requirements are equivalent to those for reinforced concrete columns in SMF.
-The transverse reinforcement provisions are considered to be conservative since composite columns generally will perform better than comparable reinforced concrete columns with similar confinement.
-However, further research is required to determine to what degree the transverse reinforcement requirements can be reduced for composite columns.
+The transverse reinforcement detailing requirements are equivalent to those for reinforced concrete columns in SMF.
+The transverse reinforcement provisions are considered to be conservative because composite columns generally will perform better than comparable reinforced concrete columns with similar confinement; however, the spacing of the transverse reinforcement must meet the $6d_b$ limit to restrain buckling of the load-carrying longitudinal reinforcing bars.
+Further research is required to determine reduced transverse reinforcement requirements for composite columns.
 It should be recognized that the closed hoop and cross-tie requirements for C-SMF may require special details such as those suggested in Figure C-D1.2 to facilitate the placement of the reinforcement around the steel core.
-Ties are required to be anchored into the confined core of the column to provide effective confinement.
+Transverse reinforcement, typically consisting of cross ties and closed hoops, are required to be anchored into the confined core of the column to provide effective confinement.